 |

-Sliven is the district with the lowest score as regards the indicators for education.
-The share of school year repeaters is the highest in the whole country – 3.6% in 2022, which is triple the national average of 1.2% for that year.
-The rate of enrolment in 5th–7th grade has gone down and is the lowest in the whole country.
-The alignment between vocational education and the profile of the local economy is high – 61.9%, compared to 53.6% nationally, which is due the high share of admissions and employment in manufacturing and the low share in the ICT and construction sectors.
-Students’ performance in 2023 remained poor.
-The average score in the NEA in mathematics after 7th grade was 25.3 points, compared to the average of 35.3 points nationally, and was the lowest in the whole country.
-The average grade in the State matriculation exam in Bulgarian language and literature was also relatively low – “Good” 3.65, versus the national average of 3.93, and the share of “fail” grades (below 3.00) was 23%, compared to the national average of 17.9%.
+In this year’s issue, Sliven again features as the district with the lowest score as regards the indicators for education.
+Both the share of children attending kindergartens and the rate of enrolment in 5th–7th grade are the lowest in the country – 75% in the district, against 88% nationally, and 79%, against 90% nationally, respectively.
+For its part, the share of school year repeaters is the highest in the whole country – 3.6%, which is three times higher than the national average of 1.2%.
+The alignment between vocational education and the profile of the local economy is high – 61.9%, compared to 53.6% nationally, which is due to the high share of admissions to programs and employment figures in manufacturing and their low share in the ICT and construction sectors.
+Students’ performance in 2024 again remained poor.
+The average score in the NEA in mathematics after 7th grade was 31.7 p., compared to the average of 42.9 p. nationally, and was the third lowest in the whole country, above only those of Vidin and Vratsa.
+The average grade in the State matriculation exam in Bulgarian language and literature was also relatively low – “Good” 4.12, versus the national average of “Good” 4.30, and the share of “fail” grades (below 3.00) was 11.5%, compared to the national average of 8.7%.
+The relative number of university students in the district rose to 8.7 per 1,000 population, but remained relatively low.

 Students in colleges and universities 1000 people (2023) |